Tournament Administration and Conduct

 To qualify for ADA consideration, a player must request accommodation at least one week in advance of the first tournament round scheduled.

 Upon the timely receipt of the required information, the AGA will evaluate a request to use a cart in tournament competition due to a disability condition on a case-by-case basis.
-In order for the AGA to evaluate an accommodation request, players must submit all of the following:
+For the AGA to evaluate an accommodation request, players must submit the following:

 - A letter requesting accommodation for a particular event